andres-sacco/manning-twa-api/README.md

 - **[chaos-monkey](https://codecentric.github.io/chaos-monkey-spring-boot/)** is a library that simulate random problems in the microservices following the principles of **[Chaos Engineering](https://www.gremlin.com/community/tutorials/chaos-engineering-the-history-principles-and-practice/)** like latency, exceptions.
 The idea to use this tool is to help to the developers to simulate random problems in the different microservices in a simple way.
 - **[orika](https://orika-mapper.github.io/orika-docs/)** is a library that helps to map the values from one object to another.
 - **[snakeyaml](https://bitbucket.org/asomov/snakeyaml/src/master/)** is a library to use YML files as resources in the different microservices.

+#### Internal libraries

+All the microservices have dependencies of internal libraries which reduce the number of line of code duplicated.
+If you want more information about each of them you can access to the repositories and download the code.
+- **[flights-common-dto](https://github.com/andres-sacco/manning-twa-libs-dto)** is a library which contain all the domain model.
+- **[flights-parent](https://github.com/andres-sacco/manning-twa-lib-parent)** is a library which contain all the configuration related with the plugins and some common properties.

 ## Run the APIs